abhimhamane/abhimhamane.github.io/_pages/about.md

   - /about.html
 ---

-# Hey, I'm Abhishek.
+# Namaste :pray:

-I'm a upcoming Geodesist.
+Greetings!
+I'm Abhishek, an avid reader and a self-proclaimed language nerd, currently navigating my second year of master's studies at the esteemed IIT Kanpur.